 - The principles of kinematics and kinetics in engineering systems

 It’s a good idea to look for an engineering degree from an accredited university with a curriculum that also covers business and management topics.
 As a future project engineer, you’ll need to explore topics such as organizational management and behavior, as well as the principles of professionalism in scientific fields.

 Should You Earn a Graduate Project Engineer Degree?

 It isn’t strictly necessary to earn a master’s degree to become a project engineer.
 You could pursue this role with just a bachelor’s degree and at least a few years of work experience.
 However, if you’re finding it difficult to achieve a promotion or a new job at your dream company, you may later decide to return to grad school.

 If you do decide to delay going to grad school instead of entering it shortly after graduating with your bachelor’s degree, then your work experience should give you an idea of your specialization interests.
 At the graduate level, you may decide to earn a degree that emphasizes a particular subfield of engineering, such as electrical, mechanical or civil engineering.

 At Grand Canyon University, you can turn your passion for STEM fields into purpose.
 Here, you can benefit from the full support of our learning community as you work toward your engineering degree.
-Apply today for enrollment in the Bachelor of Science in Engineering degree.
+Apply today for enrollment in the Bachelor of Science in Engineering with an Emphasis in Project Management degree.
 This program encourages students to become innovative thinkers and ethical servant leaders.
 Click on Request Info at the top of your screen to take your first step toward your future.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.